emvicy/documentation/logging.md

 <a id="Log-details"></a>
 **Log details**

-to define control log details you could overwrite these settings from [Emvicy config](/2.x/configuration#Emvicy-config-folder) in your module's config files:
+to define control log details you could overwrite these settings from [Emvicy config](/2.x/configuration#Emvicy-config-folder) in your module's [environment configuration file](/2.x/configuration#Modules-environment-config-file):

 ~~~php
 // control log details